 If you’re an Aussie used to the idea that plastic bags are evil and environmentally destructive, you’ll baulk at the huge number used here.
 This is less of an issue as rubbish that can be is incinerated in “clean” burners that don’t expel smoke or toxic chemicals.
 I’ll write about garbage in part 2.

-Of course, in department stores and the like, they will neatly pack your purchases in a bag, then tape it neatly shut.
+Of course, in department stores and the like, they will neatly pack your purchases in a bag, then tape it neatly shut, or if it is a large item in a box, put tape on the box clearly indicating it has been purchased.

 My local mall in Australia finally has an Asian-style bakery, so I can’t say that everyone will be unfamilar, but the way of buying bread here is different to the usual point-and-ask at the local Vietnamese owned place I was used to as a child.

-When you enter most bakeries, you pick up a tray at the entrance, along with a pair of tongs, which you’ll use to put the items you want on the tray.
+When you enter most bakeries (or go to Mr Donuts), you pick up a tray at the entrance, along with a pair of tongs, which you’ll use to put the items you want on the tray.
 Once you’ve got all you need, the counter attendant will wrap them in individual bags then put them in a larger carry bag.

 If the bakery has a cafe attached, they might ask “mochi kaeri-masuka?” which means “Take home?”.
 Just reply “Yes, take out.” and they’ll understand you.
 If you want to eat in, just say “koko” which means “here” and point to the tables or the floor and they will put them on a plate.
 The same goes for coffee etc.

 Like much in Japan, local busses work totally the opposite.
 You get on through the middle doors, take a ticket or swipe your RFID bus or train card (depending on company).
 When you get off, if you have a ticket, check the amount displayed below the number on the board that is shown on your ticket then, as you leave through the front doors, you drop the ticket and exact amount in coins into the perspex box next to the driver.
-If you only have notes, at any time beforehand, you can change a 1000-yen note or 500-yen coin using the slots at the front end of the payment box next to the driver.
+If you only have notes, at any time beforehand, you can change a 1000-yen note or 500-yen coin using the slots at the front end of the payment box next to the driver, which work automatically as soon as you insert one or the other.

 Some busses or routes only have a flate-rate fare, eg: 100 yen.